 In all honestly, there are not many pitfalls with sending money to Australia, but if you haven’t already, I would suggest opening a bank account to make life easier.

-Most Australian banks make opening a bank account in the country very simple for foreigners.
-Moreover, you need not be in the country to do so.
+Most Australian banks make opening a bank account in the country very simple for foreigners if you have all of the required documents.

 Currency Exchange